kubernetes/enhancements/keps/sig-apps/3088-pdb-for-daemonset-pods/README.md

 simultaneous recreation of 30 pods instead of 300 that could be specified in PDB as MaxUnavailable=10%.

-From the API perspective, PDB status for DaemonSet will contain calculated distuprion-related numbers, as for any other built-in pod controller.
+From the API perspective, PDB status for DaemonSet will contain calculated disruption-related numbers, as for any other built-in pod controller.

 <!-- ### Notes/Constraints/Caveats (Optional) -->